Canine Hip Dysplasia and The Story of Cody

 went to new homes at eight weeks.
 We ended up keeping three.
 Two were planned, Shadow

-and Gypsy, and the third was Cody, a pup that hid under chairs and tables and would not play
+and Gypsy, and the third was Cody, a pup that hid under chairs and tables and would not play a

-of special work to overcome his shyness.
+special work to overcome his shyness.
 He has become my favorite dog and I am so glad he

 made us keep him.
 But that is a whole other story...:-)